 Faculty: Professors Karasov (chair), Radeloff; Associate Professor Drake, Lutz, Ribic, Samuel, Van Deelen; Assistant Professors Pauli, Peery, Pidgeon, Zuckerberg

-The Department of Forest and Wildlife Ecology offers graduate education and training in a number of areas leading to the master of science and/or the doctor of philosophy degree in forestry or wildlife ecology.
-The department of Wildlife Ecology takes pride in its program's outstanding research reputation and the success of our graduates working throughout the world.
+The Department of Forest and Wildlife Ecology offers graduate education and training in a number of areas leading to the master of science and/or the doctor of philosophy degree in forestry, or in wildlife ecology.
+The department takes pride in its program's outstanding research reputation and the success of graduates working throughout the world.

 The wildlife ecology program was founded by Aldo Leopold in 1939, and the program has maintained his vision and legacy of excellence in our current research and graduate training activities.
 Leopold's career spanned two professions, forestry and wildlife conservation.
 The program strives to maintain excellence in both fields.

 Master's and doctoral work in wildlife ecology is offered in the following areas: behavioral ecology, physiological ecology, population dynamics, wildlife disease, community ecology, wildlife management, wildlife-habitat linkages, molecular ecology, human dimensions, species distribution modeling, climate change, endangered species recovery, conservation biology, toxicology, and wildlife damage management.

 The department is home to the U.S. Geological Survey's Wisconsin Cooperative Wildlife Research Unit.
 In this program, research in support of the partnership between state and federal wildlife conservation programs are given priority.